Dr. Augustine Ramirez 1928 - 2015

 Augustine Ramirez was born in Corona, California to an immigrant family.
 Dr. Ramirez grew up and attended school in Norco.
 He credits his mother with encouraging him to have a better life and pushed him to achieve his dreams.
 Dr. Ramirez knew early on that he wanted to teach children.
 His career dreams were to earn a doctorate from USC and to be the superintendent of schools in his hometown.
 He achieved both of these dreams through hard work and education.

-In 1984, Dr. Ramirez was promoted to Assistant Superintendent of Administrative Services for San Bernardino County School where he eventually retired after a forty year career in education.
+In 1984, Dr. Ramirez was promoted to Assistant Superintendent of Administrative Services for San Bernardino County Schools where he eventually retired after a forty year career in education.
 Dr. Ramirez is known for leaving a legacy of respect for students, parents and staff.
 He inspires and encourages others to strive to achieve their dreams by serving home, community and country.